Comparison guide for automated file transfer software

 Features

-• Encryption for at-rest (PGP) and in-motion data
+• Deploys encryption for at-rest (PGP) and in-motion data

-• Easy-to-use security controls and audit trails for every transaction
+• Has easy-to-use security controls and audit trails for every transaction

-• Free mobile app for managing transfers through iOS and Android devices
+• Offers a free mobile app for managing transfers through iOS and Android devices

 Pros

-Progress MOVEit can be deployed on-premises or as infrastructure-as-service (IaaS) or software-as-a-service (SaaS).
+Progress MOVEit can be deployed on-premises or as infrastructure-as-a-service (IaaS) or SaaS.
 Users can integrate almost any system using Mulesoft Connector or APIs, making MOVEit a flexible solution for automating transfers between disparate environments.

 Cons